ValKmjolnir/Nasal-Interpreter/README.md

 If your system is __`Windows`__ and you want to output unicode,please use this command before running nasal interpreter:

 > chcp 65001

-The interpreter's interactive mode will do this automatically,so you don't need to run this command if you use the interactive interpreter.

 ## __Release Notes__